Tree Liability Risk: The Duty of Care Owed to Persons Who May Be Harmed by Trees | Hall Paralegal Services

 [14] It would appear to be common ground that a property owner, such as Park Lawn, cannot be held responsible for damage resulting from a limb on a tree falling simply on the basis that the limb or tree fell.
 If the evidence does not establish that there was knowledge on the part of the defendant, Park Lawn, of a dangerous condition of a tree or that there was a dangerous condition of which the defendant Park Lawn ought to have knowledge, a finding of negligence is unavailable as a matter of law.
 (See: Culley v.
 Maguire, [1957] O.J.
 No. 52 (C.A.) at p.
 1; Quinlan v.
 Gates, [2000] O.J.
 No. 5292(S.C.J.) at p.
 2; Buttoni et al. v.
 Henderson et al., 21 O.R.
 309 (H.C.J.) at p.
 371; Doucette v.
 Parent, [1996] O.J.
 No. 3493 (Gen. Div.) at p.
 4; Gasho v.
 Clinton (Town), [2001] O.J.
 No. 4505 (S.C.J.
 (Small Claims) at p.
 4).

 Accordingly, it appears that some level of awareness by knowledge, or constructive knowledge, of a dangerous condition is required if liability is to arise for negligence in the ownership, care, or control, of a tree.
 It is notable that "constructive knowledge" means knowledge that the law imparts upon a person who ought to actually hold knowledge based upon reasonableness principles; and as such, if a reasonably acting person would know of about a dangerous condition such is "constructive knowledge" and proving actually held knowledge is unnecessary.
 In many circumstances, proving constructive knowledge is much easier than proving actually held knowledge.
-For example, following severe storms, property owners should reasonably be on alert for broken branches as well as other dangerous conditions.
-Additionally, it is important to recognize that intentionally avoiding investigation and thereby choosing to remain unaware of a dangerous condition may be deemed an act of willful blindness from which constructive knowledge may also be imposed.
+As an example, following a severe storm, a court may deem that reasonably acting property owners would inspect trees for broken branches among other dangerous conditions.
+In this regard, it is important to note that intentionally avoiding the inspection of trees, among other things, and thereby choosing to remain ignorant of a dangerous condition may be deemed an act from which constructive knowledge is imposed.

 Conclusion